adketuri/heroes-of-umbra-wiki/dreamstone.md

   b.
 Press confirm to sync game data.

 # How does this work?
 When you sync game data to dreamstone, your data will no longer be saved locally.
-Instead, it is stored in a database on dreamstone.
+Instead, it is stored in a database on the internet.

+This means you need an internet connection to play!
+But the mechanism of saving is much more reliable than saving files to your computer.

 # How do I stop using the service?
 * To cancel your subscription, visit the [Subscription Benefits Page](https://dreamstone.alcuria.net/subscriptions/complete) and press the **Manage Subscription** button.
 Enter your email to get a link to manage your subscription.